Sam-Antics/samantic-social/README.md

 THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
 ```
 ## Usage
+As there is no front end built for this API, a demonstration of the functionality is provided using Insomnia.
 ### Deployed Application Demonstration
 ![Deployed application](#)